 This groundbreaking book is a TREEbook™-enhanced novel available exclusively through the MMG Sidekick app for iPad.
 Click the MMG Sidekick icon in the right sidebar to access iTunes and download the future of reading!

-The Julian Year (Medallion Press, coming in 2013) by horror author and filmmaker Gregory Lamberson is the first title written for Medallion Media Group’s groundbreaking e-book format, the TREEbook™.
+The Julian Year by horror author and filmmaker Gregory Lamberson is the first title written for Medallion Media Group’s groundbreaking e-book format, the TREEbook™.
 Lamberson’s cinematic approach to storytelling and large-scale character orchestration are the perfect complement to the dynamic capabilities of TREEbook™ technology.

 The TREEbook™ is a Timed Reading Experience E-book, which seamlessly integrates time triggers with multiple story branches, allowing stories to organically shift and grow.
 Using this technology, Lamberson plants the seed for The Julian Year, a global crisis that unfolds over time.

 In The Julian Year one of the main characters, Julian Weizak, an obituary writer in New York, celebrates his birthday alone in a bar on New Year’s Eve.
 At the stroke of midnight, scores of homicides break out on the East Coast:

 - A young woman murders her boyfriend moments after accepting his marriage proposal.

 - A man hides from his eight-year-old-daughter after she murders his wife.

 - A radio host murders his cohost while on the air.